Arthur Vining Davis Foundations

 - Private four-year residential liberal arts institutions (for higher education grants)

-- Established institutions and organizations with track records
+- Established institutions and organisations with track records

-- 501(c)(3) organizations based in and operating from the United States
+- 501(c)(3) organisations based in and operating from the United States

 - Projects demonstrating national or broad regional impact